brodbeck-m/dolfinx_eqlb/README.md

 ## Features
 dolfinx_eqlb supports flux equilibration on two-dimensional domains with arbitrary triangular grids.
 It further includes the following features
-- A local projector into arbitrary function-spaces
+- A local projector into arbitrary function-spaces with cell-wise support
 - A hierarchic Raviart-Thomas element based on Boffi, Brezzi and Fortin [[10]](#10)
 - Boundary conditions for H(div) spaces on general boundaries
 - Flux equilibration based on Ern and Vohralik (FluxEqlbEV) or a semi-explicit strategy (FluxEqlbSE)